pjmidgard/Spring-101/README.md

 Predict long 2 numbers.

-Also, I have made the table to change 2-3 numbers of predict numbers 10-99 : 222-353
+Also, I have made the table to change 2-3 numbers of predict numbers 10-99 : 222-353 first step we change 3 bits to 2-9.
+Predict change to ones after change 1-0 and 0-1 and on the end.